citizenme/awslogviewer/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE.txt).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [Apache License Version 2.0](LICENSE).